brimdata/zed/zql/docs/aggregate-functions/README.md

 As just shown, by default the result returned by an aggregate function is placed in a field with the same name as the aggregate function.
-You may instead use `=` to specify an explicit name for the field.
+You may instead use `=` to specify an explicit name for the generated field.

 #### Example: